-The spinach soup is then pureed.
 If you have an Immersion Blender I highly recommend it for this recipe.
-I love the convenience of being able to puree soup right in the pot.
-If not, a food processor or blender will work well too.
+It's one of my favorite kitchen gadgets.
+Nothing beats the convenience of being able to puree a soup right in the pot.
+If you don't have one, no worries, a food processor or blender will do the trick.

 This recipe is adapted from a wonderful cookbook: Olive Trees and Honey: A Treasury of Vegetarian Recipes from Jewish Communities Around the World